pic

 1.800 ns (0 allocations: 0 bytes)

 Interestingly, the performance benefits of SVectors extend beyond memory allocation.
-This means that, even when operations on regular vectors don't allocate memory, SVectors can still provide a speed boost.
-Below, we demonstrate this through the function sum(f, <vector>), which sums the elements of <vector> after they're transformed via f.
-The example shows that the implementation with SVectors yields faster execution times, even though regular vectors already don't incur memory allocations.
+This means that, even when operations on regular vectors don't allocate memory, SVectors could still deliver significant speedups.
+Below, we demonstrate this through the function sum(f, <vector>), which adds all elements of <vector> after they're transformed via f.
+The example shows that the implementation with SVectors yields faster execution times, despite regular vectors already not incurring memory allocations.

 x = rand(10)